-4.3.7.5 Power control and link adaptation
+4.3.7.6 Power control and link adaptation

+4.3.7.6.1 General

 GMR-1 3G supports power control and link adaptation, as specified in ETSI TS 101 376-5-6.
-The power control and link adaptation allows the system to manage the radio resources optimally according to the user’s channel quality.
+The power control and link adaptation allows the system to manage the radio resources optimally according to the MES receive and transmit channel quality.

 The objective of the modulation-code rate adaptation is: